julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 They were survival strategies.

-Offerings, when made, were discreet and infrequent — a piece of bread left without comment, a bowl of water placed and removed before dawn.
+Offerings, when made, were discreet and infrequent: a piece of bread left without comment, a bowl of water placed and removed before dawn.
 Direct requests were avoided.

 To attract notice was to invite judgment.